flintlib/arb/doc/source/arb_hypgeom.rst

 **arb_hypgeom.h** -- hypergeometric functions of real variables
 ==================================================================================

-See :ref:`acb-hypgeom` for the implementation of hypergeometric functions.
+See :ref:`acb-hypgeom` for the general implementation of hypergeometric functions.

-For convenience, this module provides corresponding functions for direct use with the real types :type:`arb_t` and :type:`arb_poly_t`.
+For convenience, this module provides versions of the same functions for real variables represented using :type:`arb_t` and :type:`arb_poly_t`.
-Most methods are simple wrappers around the complex versions, with a tiny amount of extra overhead for conversions, but in some cases the functions in this module will be faster.
-In the future, code that is further optimized specifically for real variables might be added to this module.
+Most methods are simple wrappers around the complex versions, but some of the functions in this module have been further optimized specifically for real variables.

+This module also provides certain functions exclusive to real variables, such as functions for computing real roots of common special functions.

 Generalized hypergeometric function
 -------------------------------------------------------------------------------